joarreola/ETAMessages/README.md

       call to eta.getEtaDistance() in closure.
     - Update to use the Location(userName:location) initializer and the setLocation() method.
+    - Check self.myEta and self.etaOriginal for nil values.

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and